 BRIAN HARRISON HAS ELEVATED THE BW PROGRAM TO CHAMPIONSHIP LEVEL

-Brian Harrison is taking his Yellow Jacket baseball team back to the NCAA Division III Tournament for the fourth time.
-The ninth-year head coach at Baldwin Wallace University also is the 2019 Ohio Athletic Conference Coach of the Year, and deservedly so.
-Harrison's team captured the OAC regular sdeason co-title and earned an atlarge berth in the NCAA Division III National Tournament.
+The 10th-year head coach at BW also is the 2019 Ohio Athletic Conference Coach of the Year, and deservedly so.
+Harrison's team captured the OAC regular season co-title and earned an at-large berth to the NCAA Division III National Tournament.

 Harrison at Baldwin Wallace

-A Year Ago, BW Won the OAC Tournament Title and Advanced to the NCAA Tourney
+BW Won the 2018 OAC Tournament Title and Advanced to the NCAA Tourney